Antipurity/webenv/docs/AGENTS.md

 Without spoiling the experience, WebEnv's `directScore(x)` can provide a goal distribution that is both complex enough to average out heuristics, and is aligned with humanity's interests.
 Have to apply that compute, though.
 Both human-compute, making it a standard practice, and machine-compute, learning it.

 Not mentioned: exploration, which in a sense *maximizes* loss through actions in addition to minimizing it, to offset exploitation and sample possibilities more uniformly.
 Could be useful.
-Could be supplanted by intermittent random-page transitions.
+Could be supplanted by intermittent random-page transitions, and/or user-defined reward.
 Unclear right now.

-Moreover, some representation-simplicity encouragement such as [dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) or `x[N + random.randrange(len(x)-N):]` could improve generalization.
+Moreover, some representation-simplicity encouragement such as [dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) or `x[random.randrange(len(x)):]` could improve generalization.
 The narrative (4 words twice) was already too complex, no need for more details.

 Additionally, arbitrary-goals might be enough to learn a consistent world model, making next-frame prediction unnecessary.
-However, having arbitrary goals requires full human endorsement, prediction does not, and we at least have to start somewhere.
-Unclear right now.
+However, self-supervised learning builds the most stable yet accurate knowledge base for any goal to use, so, universe assimilator > general intelligence, probably.
+Unclear without compute and human endorsement of those arbitrary goals.

-Furthermore, remember that your agents are only as secure as the hardware+software stack that they are built on, which is [very](https://cromwell-intl.com/cybersecurity/hardware.html) [unsafe](https://owasp.org/www-community/vulnerabilities/).
-Write secure code, people; if possible, isolate WebEnv itself in a VM.
+Furthermore, remember that your agents are only as secure as the hardware+software stack that they are built on, which is [very ](https://cromwell-intl.com/cybersecurity/hardware.html)[unsafe](https://owasp.org/www-community/vulnerabilities/).
+Write secure code, people; if possible, isolate browsers launched by WebEnv in a VM or on another machine.

 ## Conclusion